-Gwynn Creek Trail is a 6 mile out and back trail located near Florence, OR.
-The trail is rated as moderate and primarily used for hiking.
+Gwynn Creek Trail is a 6.4 mile moderately trafficked out and back trail located near Florence, OR that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Just did this hike with my wife yesterday, The hike was a very beautiful hike, from the trailhead we went counter-clockwise and it was a steady climb has a few ups and down but nothing too major to complain about.
 The climb from the Gwynn creek trail to the cooks ridge trail is about .7 of a mile up it steep but not too steep, and then you are on top of the mountain on the cooks ridge trail which was very nice.
 Now it did drizzle on us and it was windy good thing we brought some layers because we would have froze up there.
 My shirt was soaked and I'm glad I brought an extra shirt to change into other wise I would have been miserable. from there it is about 2.4 miles to the visitor center trail head it is basically a big circle that leads back to the center we went right and it was ok to walk on. from there we went the 1.25 miles back to our start point the last 1 mile of the hike takes you along the PCH above the highway and it was very beautiful windy and rainy otherwise a typical spring day on the coast.
 We will be doing this hike again, this is a great hike to do while at the coast.